 About EFTA News

-The EFTA Council met for the last time in 2011 on 8 December, where it reviewed the winter EFTA Ministerial meeting held on 14 November in Geneva and discussed free trade relations with countries outside the European Union.
+The EFTA Council met for the last time in 2012 on 4 December and reviewed the winter Ministerial meeting held on 12 November in Geneva.
+The budget for 2013 was also approved.

 EFTA and EU Ministers of Finance and Economy meet in Brussels

-The annual meeting of EFTA and EU Ministers of Finance and Economy (the “EFTA ECOFIN”) took place on 8 November 2011 in Brussels.
-The item on the agenda was Ensuring Financial Sector Stability.
-The EFTA ECOFIN meeting was preceded by an internal meeting of the EFTA Ministers.
+The annual meeting of EFTA and EU Ministers of Finance and Economy (the “EFTA ECOFIN”) took place on 13 November 2012 in Brussels.
+The main topic for discussion was financial markets integration and economic growth.

-On 27 October, the EFTA Council in Geneva discussed preparations for the meeting of the EFTA Ministers that will take place on 14 November under the chairmanship of Iceland.
+On 6 November 2012, the EFTA Council discussed preparations for the meeting of EFTA Ministers that will take place in Geneva on 12 November under the chairmanship of Iceland.
 The Council appointed Ambassador Helge Skaara of Norway as Deputy Secretary-General for the Association’s Brussels office.

 The EFTA Council discusses the upcoming EFTA Ministerial meeting and current free trade negotiations